Machine learning of measurement schemes for efficient quantum observable estimation: Discussion Outlook

 \section{Discussion \& Outlook}

-In this work, we proposed a new approach, the composite measurement scheme, to combine multiple measurement schemes and explored a new and scalable path for improving the efficiency of observable estimation.
-As an example of the CMS, based on the $\operatorname{SampleProd}$ operator, we found an easily trainable composite measurement scheme C-LBCS and numerically showed how C-LBCS can outperform previous state-of-the-art methods.
-We studied the trainability of C-LBCS, proposed to rescale the gradients for optimization and revealed a two-level structure in the cost function.
-We also found that C-LBCS can be trainable by stochastic gradient descent with small batch sizes, so the model will be trainable with much larger observables.
+In this work, we proposed a framework for learning measurement schemes from the observable structure, and demonstrated its effectiveness through a scalable and trainable instantiation.
+C-LBCS provides the parameterization that makes end-to-end optimization feasible.
+We numerically showed that C-LBCS, trained with gradient rescaling and TTUR motivated by a biconvex structure of the cost function, outperforms previous state-of-the-art methods on all the systems we test given enough sub-schemes.
+We also found that C-LBCS can be trained by stochastic gradient descent with small batch sizes, enabling the approach to scale to much larger observables.